 El Niño conditions were formally declared by all major climate forecasting centers in May 2015.
-This follows a long period through 2014 and the spring of 2015 of considerable uncertainty as sea surface temperatures in the Eastern Pacific and other climatic indicators approached but did not cross the formal El Niño thresholds. indicative of a major shift in the climate system.
-The latest forecasts suggest this event will be moderate to strong with higher than normal temperatures around the world and an increased chance of high rainfall in East Africa during the forthcoming short rains (October-December).
+The latest forecasts (September 2015) suggest this event will be strong, even comparable with the 1997-1998 event, with predicted higher than normal temperatures around the tropical belt and an increased chance of high rainfall in East Africa during the forthcoming short rains (October-December).
+The 1997-1998 event was associated with widespread and devastating malaria epidemics across the region including north-eastern Kenya (Brown, 2008).
 Understanding and monitoring the emerging climatic conditions offers an opportunity to improve regional, national and sub-national health system preparedness that can better prevent and manage malaria outbreaks associated with El Niño.

-In the last 25 years, there have been six moderate-to-strong El Niño events: 1991-2, 1994-5, 1997-8 2002-3, 2006-7, and 2009-10.
+Major ENSO events were recorded in 1972-73, 1982-83 and 1997-98, with the 1997-1998 episode being one of the strongest ever recorded.
 The impacts of El Niño are felt most in different regions and seasons in Africa.
-Previous events have been associated with drier- and hotter-than-normal conditions in some regions and seasons and wetter- and cooler-thannormal conditions in others (Fig. 1).
+Previous events have been associated with drier- and hotter-than-normal conditions in some regions and seasons and wetter- and cooler-than-normal conditions in others (Fig. 1).
 El Niño tends to increase atmospheric temperatures across the tropics, but the local effects will in part be driven by rainfall, since cloud cover tends to increase minimum and decrease maximum temperatures.
 Thus, El Niño may increase minimum temperatures in areas in Eastern African where precipitation is forecasted to increase.